omarzrien/Phoenix-Documentation/source/ch16_ClosedLoop.rst

 Closed-looping the position/velocity value of a sensor is explained in this section.
 This section also applies to the current (draw) closed loop mode.

-Relevent source examples can be found at:
+Relevant source examples can be found at:

 - https://github.com/CrossTheRoadElec/Phoenix-Examples-Languages
 - https://github.com/CrossTheRoadElec/Phoenix-Examples-LabVIEW